proplot-dev/proplot/docs/why.rst

 Solution
 --------

-In ProPlot, you can use the `~proplot.config.rc` object to change both native matplotlib settings (found in `~proplot.config.rc_matplotlib`) and added ProPlot settings (found in `~proplot.config.rc_proplot`).
+In proplot, you can use the `~proplot.config.rc` object to change both native matplotlib settings (found in `~proplot.config.rc_matplotlib`) and added proplot settings (found in `~proplot.config.rc_proplot`).
 Assigned settings are always validated, and special settings like ``meta.edgecolor``, ``meta.linewidth``, and ``font.smallsize`` can be used to update many settings all at once.
 Settings can